evanrolfe/trayce_agent/README.md

 ```

 ### Develop
 Run the bash on the build container with a volume so you can make changes, rebuild and run trayce_agent easily.
-First comment out the final build stage of the Dockerfile, then build it to `trayce_agent:local` and run:
+First comment out the final build stage of the Dockerfile, and change the entrypoint to `bash` then build it to `trayce_agent:local` and run:
 ```
 make dev
 ```